Hip neu Sgip?

 Hip neu Sgip?
-(English: Hip or Skip?) is an S4C room makeover Welsh television programme for children.
+(English: Hip or Skip?) is an S4C room makeover Welsh television programme for children and teens.
 It is shown on the Welsh-language children's television programming opt-out, Stwnsh.

 History

 Commissioned by Siwan Jobbins in 2004 from an idea by Fflic production staff, Hip neu Sgip? was a vehicle for Alex Jones and a series of young designers.

 Initially concentrating on bedrooms, Hip neu Sgip? expanded into large-scale projects in late 2008 by overhauling the Children's Ward play room at Ysbyty Glan Clwyd.

 Hip neu Sgip?: Yn erbyn y cloc

 In 2011, Hip neu Sgip? was re-branded as Hip neu Sgip?: Yn erbyn y cloc (English: Hip neu Sgip?: Against the clock).
 It aired as eight 1 hour-long programmes.
 Alun Williams became the presenter and the team, including designer Leah Hughes and handymen, Iwan Llechid Owen, Gwyn Eiddior Parry and Ioan Thomas took on community-based challenges all over Wales.
 They used a number of suppliers from all over the UK ranging from major suppliers such as Litecraft to smaller ones like L&S Prints.